Chris Sheedy | October 2019

 “We write all of this up as part of our consideration of the risks before developing a suitable investment strategy, so we understand the way this letter should be treated,” Wyatt says.
 “But to an unsophisticated investor, getting a letter from the ATO is daunting.”

 Keith Clissold FCPA, principal of H.G.
 Mayer & Co., says the threat of a fine appears to be the main catalyst for angst in the community.
-If a trustee disposes of a property as a result of the letter and before seeking advice, then the ATO should offer assistance to rectify the situation, he believes.
+If a trustee disposes of a property as a result of the letter and before seeking advice, then the ATO should help to rectify the situation, he believes.

 “My thoughts are that as long as the fund can meet its current obligations, e.g. tax, audit and accounting fees, pension payments – then it should not matter,” he says.
 “As a trustee, I would hope my fund invests wisely.